solojh/GIS-Intern/README.md

 ---

-This internship provided me with strong practical exposure to GIS project workflows, team collaboration, and geospatial technology applications in industries such as transportation, plantation management, and public utilities.
+This internship provided me with strong practical exposure to GIS project workflows, team collaboration, and geospatial technology applications.